lkesteloot/unsong/unsong.md

 It was a big house, a little old but well-maintained.
 From one wall hung a sort of banner with a big Hebrew letter yud on it.
 Tenth letter of the alphabet, representing the tenth commandment, “Thou shalt not covet”, with the obvious implications for capitalism and wealth accumulation.
 The big yud was a Stevensite symbol.
 These were Stevensites.
 It fit.

 But I could do better than that.
 I turned my attention to the bookshelf on the far wall, tried to see what I could glean.
 They had the usual sci-fi/fantasy classics:  Tolkien, Asimov, Salby.
 Then some meatier fare: Zayinty the economist, Chetlock the prognosticator, Tetkowsky the futurist, Yudka the novelist, good old Kaf ben Clifford.
 I recognized a few I’d seen before by their covers alone.
 Nachman Bernstein’s [i]Divinity[/i].
 Nachman Eretz’s [i]Alphanomics[/i].
 Menelaus Moleman’s [i]Letter to the Open-Minded Atheist[/i].
 Gebron and Eleazar’s [i]Kabbalah: A Modern Approach[/i].
 Ben Aharon’s [i]Gematria Since Adam[/i].
 Rachel Sephardi’s [i]Arriving At Aleph[/i].
 Rav Kurtzweil’s [i]The Age Of Mechanized Spirituality[/i].
-And…really?
+And... really?
 The collected works of Eliezer ben Moshe?!

 I stared at the shelf greedily.
 I didn’t have [i]half[/i] of these.
 I hoped they weren’t too serious about the not coveting.